A near-linear time approximation scheme for geometric transportation with arbitrary supplies and spread: Introduction

 The graph is constructed by first building a randomly shifted quadtree over \(P\).
 The quadtree is constructed by surrounding \(P\) with an axis-aligned box called a cell, partitioning it into \(2^d\) equal sized child cells, and recursively building a quadtree in each child cell; the whole tree has depth \(\log \spread(P)\).
 After building the quadtree, they add \(\eps_0^d\) Steiner vertices within each cell along with a carefully selected set of edges.
-While other methods are known for constructing such a sparse graph even without Steiner vertices~\cite{DBLP:conf/soda/CallahanK93}, the hierarchical structure of Khesin \emph{et al.}'s construction is necessary for extracting the transportation map after a minimum cost flow is computed.
+While other methods are known for constructing such a sparse graph even without Steiner vertices~\cite{DBLP:conf/soda/CallahanK93} and we can directly approximate the transporation cost on a sparse Euclidean spanner in near linear time through Sherman's framework~\cite{DBLP:conf/soda/Sherman17}, the hierarchical structure of Khesin \emph{et al.}'s construction is necessary for extracting the transportation map after a minimum cost flow is computed.
 Observe that not only is the quadtree's size dependent on \(\spread(P)\), but so is the number of Steiner vertices added to each cell.

 As suggested earlier, the natural approach for reducing the quadtree's size is to remove subtrees containing no members of \(P\) and to \emph{compress} the tree by replacing each maximal path of cells with exactly one non-empty child each with a single link to the lowest cell in the path.
 This approach does result in a quadtree of size \(O(n)\), but its depth could also be as large as \(\Omega(n)\).
 This large depth introduces many issues, the worst of which is that standard analyses only guarantee point-to-point distances are maintained up to an \(O(\eps_0 n)\) factor.
 We cannot afford to set \(\eps_0\) to \(\eps / n\), because the sparse graph would have \(\Omega(n^d)\) vertices!